-- The vendor will identify the performance parameters to be verified and recommend the optimum equipment settings for application and curing; - The ETV CCEP will obtain enough test panels for the verification and/or baseline tests; - The ETV CCEP will obtain the baseline coatings (as appropriate); - The vendor will provide the liquid coating being verified; - Data such as dry film build, gloss, and visual appearance will be collected, following the American Society for Testing and Materials (ASTM) methods, or equivalent; - A statistically valid test program that efficiently accomplishes the required objectives will then be used to analyze the test results.
+- The vendor will identify the performance parameters to be verified and recommend the optimum equipment settings for application and curing; - The ETV CCEP will obtain enough test panels for the verification and baseline tests; - The ETV CCEP will obtain the baseline coatings (as appropriate); - The vendor will provide the UV-curable coating being verified;

+- Data such as dry film thickness (DFT), gloss, and visual appearance will be collected, following American Society for Testing and Materials (ASTM) methods, or equivalent (see Appendix B); - A statistically valid test program that efficiently accomplishes the required objectives will then be used to analyze the test results.

-2.2.2.
-Verification Test Objectives
+2.2.2 Verification Test Objectives

-The objectives of the verification tests performed per this protocol are to determine the VOC and HAP content and to verify the quality and durability of liquid coatings.
-In addition, the VOC/HAP emissions generated during the curing of the coating may be checked using an EPA approved of a method for determining those emissions.
-The coated test panels will be checked for dry film thickness (DFT), visual appearance, and at least three of the following analyses: gloss, color, distinctness-ofimage (DOI), adhesion, corrosion resistance, direct impact resistance, flexibility (mandrel bend), pencil hardness, humidity resistance, weather resistance, abrasion resistance, and chemical resistance (methyl ethyl ketone (MEK) rub).
+The objectives of the verification tests performed per this protocol are to determine the total volatile content per ASTM D 5403 and to verify the quality and durability of UV-curable coatings.
+The coated test panels will be checked for DFT, visual appearance, and at least three of the following analyses: gloss, color, distinctness-of-image (DOI), adhesion, corrosion resistance (salt spray), direct impact resistance, flexibility (mandrel bend), pencil hardness, humidity resistance, weather resistance, abrasion resistance, and chemical resistance [methyl ethyl ketone (MEK) rub].
 The cost associated with each analysis (except the mandatory DFT and visual appearance) will be presented to the participating vendors.
 The coating vendors will then choose which optional tests they want to have performed on the panels prepared using their coating.
 The coating vendor must choose a minimum of three optional tests.
 The total cost for completing each verification test and the vendor's share of that cost will depend on the number and type of analyses chosen.
-Additional pretreatment processes or tests that are either listed above or requested by the vendor may be included at the expense of the liquid coating vendor.
+Additional pretreatment processes or tests that are either listed above or requested by the vendor may be included at the expense of the UV-curable coating vendor.